 Phase 1 – Prepare (March-Sept 2024)

-Community Commissioners meet regularly for a sustained period of time (twice monthly for 3 hours) to get to know each other.
-Together, they will explore their experiences and decide what and how they would like to communicate about poverty to their area.
-We will:
+Community Commissioners met regularly (twice monthly for 3 hours) to get to know each other, explore their experiences and decide what and how they wanted to communicate about poverty to their area.
+They:

-• Get to know each other and build a supportive group
+• Got to know each other and build a supportive group

-• Explore ways of communicating experiences of poverty in a safe way
+• Explored ways of communicating experiences of poverty in a safe way

-• Work together to decide which civic/business leaders we need to invite to join the commission and what we want the opening event to be like
+• Worked together to decide which civic/business leaders we need to invite to join the commission and to co-design the launch event

-Civic and business Commissioners are recruited to form the other half of the commission based on the experiences and hopes of the community commissioners.
+Civic leaders were recruited to form the other half of the commission based on the experiences and hopes of the community commissioners.

-March-Oct 2025 – meeting twice monthly: Themed working groups are formed to explore the issues the commission wants to address.
+March-Oct 2025 – Meeting twice monthly, three themed working groups were formed to explore Housing; Adult education, and employment; Humanising services.
 One-to-One meetings enable commissioners to encounter and understand each other’s world.
-Working groups will create recommendations, co-design and find ways to implement change
+Working groups created recommendations and co-designed solutions to implement change.

 Based on the Poverty Truth Network’s experience of over 14 years, the ‘Poverty Truth’ way of working has three key distinctives that the Network seeks to harness.
 All three are inter-related and combine to form the approach.